upbound-demo/space-instructions/README.md

 #### Setup

 Up CLI installs all the pre-requisites to your cluster before starting the installation.
-With Helm method, you need install them separately which gives you more control over the installation process.
+With Helm method, you need to install them separately which gives you more control over the installation process.

 Follow instructions [here](./CLUSTER.md) to prepare your cluster.